krawaller/academyjs/source/chapters/00 - intro/sections/03 - web platform.md

 ~~~

-In essence: **web tech is on the (high) rise**, and even if you intend stay in a sheltered Java garden, knowledge about the web platform will serve you well.
+In essence: **web tech is on the (high) rise**, and even if you intend to stay in a sheltered Java garden, knowledge about the web platform will serve you well.